jaykhan-dev/jkvp/docs/README.md

 ## Summary

 ### Creative visual designer
-My expertise is creating visual designs in the [**UI/UX**](/work/uiux/) and [**graphic design**](/work/graphics) fields.
-I've worked as a freelancer and full-time employee in Agile environments.
+I am a versatile designer in the [**UI/UX**](/work/uiux/) and [**graphic design**](/work/graphics) fields.
+My approach is based on empathy and storytelling.
-I understand the importance of UX and testing when it comes to design.

-**Above all I value simplicity in design.**
+Above all I value **simplicity** in design.

 ### Goals and aspirations
-- To create stunning responsive designs for web3 applications.
+- Use my design skills to make peoples lives easier
-- Web3 integration and e-commerce
+- Help businesses adapt to Web3
-- Share and sell my art through blockchain technology
+- Use Blockchain technology to help artists
+- Work as a digital nomad and travel the world

 ### Tech